-Current research efforts are delving into the utilization of innovative technologies for cancer detection, where the success of these methods depends on the amount of data accessible and the accuracy of the classification strategies.
-The drive to compile a review on "AI in the Diagnosis of \ac{TC}" is motivated by the rising rates of \ac{TC}, a critical concern in endocrinology where early and precise diagnosis significantly impacts patient outcomes.
-As \ac{AI} and \ac{ML} continue to evolve, their incorporation into various medical diagnostic fields, including imaging, pathology, and genomics, promises to enhance the accuracy and speed of detection processes.
 Traditional methods for diagnosing \ac{TC}, like fine-needle aspiration biopsies, can often produce ambiguous outcomes, whereas \ac{AI} presents an opportunity for more accurate and less invasive alternatives.
-This review seeks to integrate insights from pathology, computer science, ocrinologyand, and radiology, encouraging cross-disciplinary collaboration.
-It will also explore the clinical significance of \ac{AI}, offering recommendations for healthcare professionals on utilizing \ac{AI} advancements for improving patient care, and pinpointing directions for future research endeavors.
-Additionally, the review will discuss the healthcare and economic system benefits, including cost savings and reduced wait times.
+This review seeks to integrate insights from pathology, computer science, oncology, and radiology, encouraging cross-disciplinary collaboration.
+It will also explore the clinical significance of \ac{AI}, offering recommendations for healthcare professionals on utilizing \ac{AI} advancements for improving patient care, and pinpointing directions for future research endeavours.
+Additionally, the review discusses the healthcare and economic system benefits, including cost savings and reduced wait times.
 Yet, it's essential to confront the challenges \ac{AI} brings, such as ethical considerations and data privacy, to facilitate its responsible integration into healthcare practices.
 This review aims to provide an extensive examination of \ac{AI}'s current and future impact on the detection of \ac{TC}, serving as a resource for both researchers and clinicians.